 Further, I noted: “I can make common cause with you about denouncing crony capitalism.
 “The public was outraged when, in 2008, Wall Street firms (some on taxpayer-subsidized life support) handed out $16 billion in bonuses.
 But this figure was less than half the amounts paid out in 2006 ($34 billion) and 2007 ($33 billion).
 If greed is the reason they don’t deserve the money now, on what basis can it be said they deserved the money then?”
 This is a quote by noted philosopher and generally, a communitarian, Michael J. Sandel.

 Bob offered: “Oh, that was simply theft.
 Done legally but still theft.”
 He is talking clearly there about entitlement (done legally) vs. moral desert (it was theft).
-Not shy about offering up a compelling libertarian argument, Bob pulled this exceptional case out of his hat: “How about the guy that went to the Yukon, refurbished an old dredge to mine gold and is now worth half a billion dollars?
+Not shy about offering up a compelling libertarian argument, Bob pulled this exceptional case out in retort: “What about the guy that went to the Yukon, refurbished an old dredge to mine gold, and is now worth half a billion dollars?
 He risked his life and life savings.
-Back to my question is there a path to wealth that does not negatively impact others or should the gold miner give up half his wealth to those who need?”
+Is there a path to wealth that does not negatively impact others, or should the gold miner give up half his wealth to those who need it more?”

 Libertarian philosophy makes it all sound so easy – you’ve got your rights, now go get to it.